주 콘텐츠로 건너뛰기

 The four primary learning styles you should keep in mind are:

-Factors like urgency or subject matter may influence the way customers want to consume knowledge.
+Factors like urgency or subject matter may influence how customers consume knowledge.
 If a concept is confusing, a viewer may prefer to watch a video with step-by-step instructions.
-If it’s a simple yes or no question, they’ll likely prefer a fast, one-sentence answer.
+If it’s a simple yes or no question, they’ll likely want a fast, one-sentence answer.

 3. Decide how to structure the FAQ section